 What You Can Expect

 After you disembark, start your small-group walking tour in the district of Tha Din Daeng, known for its diverse community of Buddhists, Christians and Muslims.
 During your half-day excursion you’ll visit several shrines, mosques and sites of both ethnic Chinese and Portuguese Catholics, as well as view the early 19th-century temple of Wat Kalayanamit.

 First, stroll past Thonburi’s centuries-old klongs, or canals, to sample some food at the pier.
 Your guide will purchase local snacks from the vendors here for you to savor while you walk along the riverside paths and learn about the area’s history.

-Stop to admire the Princess Mother Memorial Park, a lush public space featuring a replica of the late royal mother's childhood home, gardens, a pavilion, and exhibition halls with royal memorabilia on display.
-During your visit, you will stop for a 15-minute break before continuing your walk past more gardens and rural homes.
+When you reach Princess Mother Memorial Park, stop to visit a replica of the late royal mother's childhood home.
+The lush public space features gardens, a pavilion and exhibition halls with royal memorabilia on display.

 Please note: The walking tour covers about 2 miles (3.5 km), and the pace is suitable for anyone with moderate fitness.